riptl/cscg-2022/secureboot/README.md

 This forms a simple, but exploitable side-channel:
 Crafted input allows using the hash function to check for equality of certain bytes, including the signing key bytes.

-If we can keep the hash zero up until the very last block, we can brute force the last 100 hash rounds into only accessing only one target byte.
+If we can keep the hash state zero up until the very last block, we can brute force the last 100 hash rounds into only sampling one specific key byte.

-This reduces the complexity of attacking the key from `2^64` (brute force) to about `8*256` (fairly cheap).
+This reduces the complexity of attacking the key from `2^64` (brute force) to about `8*256*65536` (fairly cheap).

-Our attack involves brute forcing the block of the last two bytes until we can find one input that accesses only the target byte within the search region (key slice of `ed..f5`).
+Our attack involves brute forcing the last two bytes (nonce) until we can find one input that samples only the target byte within the search region (key slice of `ed..f5`).
+This is implemented by maintaining a bitset of sampled bootloader bytes while hashing.
+A valid nonce is found when a hash operation for a given key byte and input (nonce) does not sample any other key bytes.

 ```
 ..fcfcfc0000